JoZhouFang/JoZhouFang.github.io/index.md

 - Homotopy Theory
 - Topology in Physics

-More specifically, I am interested in homological and homotopical methods in algebra, geometry, and topology, as well as in studying problems from the perspective of category theory .
+More specifically, I am interested in homological and homotopical methods in algebra, geometry, and topology, as well as in studying problems from the perspective of category theory.